fhightower/fhightower.github.io/content/posts/letter-on-abortion-policy.md

 +++
 date = "2022-07-12"
-title = "Open Letter to my Employer on Their Abortion Policy" description = "An anonymized version of a letter I shared with my employer regarding recently announced policy reimbursing travel to get abortions." tags = ["Abortion", "Roe v.
+title = "Letter to my Employer on Their Abortion Policy" description = "An anonymized version of a letter I shared with my employer regarding recently announced policy reimbursing travel to get abortions." tags = ["Pro-Life", "Abortion", "Roe v.
 Wade"]
 +++

 ## Background